stain/worldcupbingo/README.md

 To generate many cards in one go (printed on separate pages), add the number of cards as a paramter:

     $ python worldcupbingo.py 30 > bingo.html

+If you are not able to run the generation script, you can always use our pre-made [100 cards](hundreds.html) - but only print it once - do not sell duplicates!

 ## Customization